TriValleyPsychotherapy/trivalleypsychotherapy.github.io/pages/specialties/relationship_difficulties.md

+---
+layout: page
+title: Relationship Difficulties
+menuInclude: yes
+menuLink: yes
+menuTopTitle: Specialties
+menuSubTitle: "Relationship Difficulties"
+excerpt: A short introduction to the content of this site.
+# end of description at 156 characters ----------| (last 3 chars will be replaced by '...' on overflow)
+---

 <p>What's wrong can often be made right.
 Difficulties in your relationship can be used as lessons; you can choose to learn from them, and find better ways to relate to each other.
 It's the rare relationship that doesn't run into a few bumps in the road.
 If you recognize ahead of time what those relationship difficulties can be, you'll have a much better chance of weathering the storm.</p>